Julia Hartley Moore

 Julia Hartley Moore is a New Zealand private investigator, author and producer who is the founder of the Auckland-based private investigation firm, Julia Hartley Moore Limited (previously Arbeth & Co Limited).
 Her firm specialises in infidelity, scam, and child custody cases.
 She has published several books about her work as a private investigator, including multiple editions of Infidelity: Exploding the Myths.

 Personal life

 Julia Hartley Moore is a native of New Zealand.
 She is a great-granddaughter of the Yorkshire poet John Hartley.
 Julia is dyslexic (a fact that was not discovered until she was aged 40) and left school at age 14.
 She had her first child at age 15 and married her first husband when she found out she was pregnant.
 When she was 16, Hartley Moore gave birth to twins.
 She met her second husband when she worked as a secretary with the National Party in her 20s.

 Hartley Moore has married four times.
-She is currently married to television producer Steve Butler, who she married in 2009.
+She is currently married to television producer Steve Butler, whom she married in 2009.